 The entire CBS primetime lineup is captioned, including all regularly scheduled series, specials, movies and mini-series.

-CBS captions 60 MINUTES, 48 HOURS, the CBS EVENING NEWS with SCOTT PELLEY, the Weekend Editions of the CBS EVENING NEWS, the Monday thru Friday and Saturday Editions of CBS THIS MORNING, CBS SUNDAY MORNING with CHARLES OSGOOD, CBS MORNING NEWS and FACE THE NATION with BOB SCHIEFFER, as well as CBS News Specials, CBS News Special Reports and breaking-news coverage.
+CBS captions 60 MINUTES, 48 HOURS, the CBS EVENING NEWS, the Saturday and Sunday editions of the CBS WEEKEND NEWS, the Monday thru Friday and Saturday Editions of CBS THIS MORNING, CBS SUNDAY MORNING, CBS MORNING NEWS, CBS OVERNIGHT NEWS and FACE THE NATION, as well as CBS News Specials, CBS News Special Reports and breaking-news coverage.
 In addition, by updating captioning to Central, Mountain and Pacific time-zone broadcasts on an as-needed basis, CBS News ensures that all its viewers have equal access as required by the FCC.

-One hundred percent of CBS Sports programming is captioned, including the entire NFL schedule and the NCAA Men's Basketball Championship.
+One hundred percent of CBS Sports programming is captioned, including the entire NFL schedule.

 All children's programming on CBS is captioned, as is all daytime programming – THE PRICE IS RIGHT, THE YOUNG AND THE RESTLESS, THE BOLD AND THE BEAUTIFUL, THE TALK and LET’S MAKE A DEAL.

-The LATE SHOW and THE LATE LATE SHOW are also captioned, as are religious specials.
+The LATE SHOW WITH STEPHEN COLBERT and THE LATE LATE SHOW WITH JAMES CORDEN are also captioned, as are religious specials.

 FCC regulations which were effective Jan.
 1, 1998, mandated that 100 percent of new nonexempt programming must be closed-captioned by Jan.
 1, 2006.
 The CBS Television Network has been in full compliance with the 100 percent mandate since the mid 1990's, well ahead of the requirements of these regulations.